 Khadkhad Dam and Camping Site

 Lake Camping: The overnight camping location is nearby to dam inside Khadkhad village.
-The site Address and contact number is Jawhar Camping, Khadkhad Village Dhaparpada, Khadkhad Road, Jawhar, Maharashtra 401603.
+The site Address and contact number are Jawhar Camping, Khadkhad Village Dhaparpada, Khadkhad Road, Jawhar, Maharashtra 401603.
 Contact – 7559402729.
 I have personally not verified this contact, So please excuse me if that does not connect.

 Aerial Photo Courtesy: Vasaikar Uttam.